Ruth J. Abram (Emerita)

 Silvia Fernández

-Throughout her career, Silvia has worked for and collaborated with a variety of public and private institutions dedicated to a spectrum of human rights work including education, advocacy and public engagement; has organized conferences and workshops on human rights, memorialization and transitional justice around the globe; and has spoken widely in international summits on memorialization and new methodologies for human rights education and social change.
+Throughout her career, Silvia has worked for and collaborated with a variety of public and private institutions dedicated to a spectrum of human rights work including education, advocacy, and public engagement; organized conferences and workshops on human rights, memorialization, and transitional justice around the globe; and spoken widely in international fora on memorialization and new methodologies for human rights education and social change.

 Based in:Barcelona, Spain